lekha96sree/gkunapuli.github.io/_pages/about.md

 Email : gautam-dot-kunapuli-@-utdallas.edu

 **For prospective students:**
-If you are interested in working in the Starling Lab, please register for a course that taught by me or [Prof. Sriraam Natarajan](https://utdallas.edu/~sriraam.natarajan/index.html).
+If you are interested in working in the Starling Lab, please register for a course taught by me or [Prof. Sriraam Natarajan](https://utdallas.edu/~sriraam.natarajan/index.html).
 The Starling Lab is not currently offering any internship/short-term positions.